michaelmittermair/PowerShell.Utilities/README.md

 PowerShell.Utilities
 ====================

-This Repository contains many PowerShell-Scripts
+This Repository contains a set if PowerShell-Scripts, which are very userful to manage and monitor Microsoft Servers